 |MESSAGES||Messages||Permissions that allow an application to send messages on behalf of the user or intercept messages being received by the user.
 This is primarily intended for SMS/MMS messaging, such as receiving or reading an MMS.|

 |MICROPHONE||Microphone||Permissions that are associated with accessing microphone audio from the device.
 Note that phone calls also capture audio but are in a separate (more visible) permission group.|

 |NETWORK||Network||Permissions that provide access to networking services.
 The main permission here is internet access, but this is also an appropriate group for accessing or modifying any network configuration or other related network operations.|

 |PERSONAL_INFO||Personal Information||Permissions that provide access to information about the device user such as profile information.
 This includes both reading and writing of this data (which should generally be expressed as two distinct permissions).|

-|PHONE_CALLS||Phone Calls||Permissions that are associated with accessing and modifying telephony state: placing calls, intercepting outgoing calls, reading and modifying the phone state.|
+|PHONE||Phone Calls||Permissions that are associated with accessing and modifying telephony state: placing calls, intercepting outgoing calls, reading and modifying the phone state.|